-AP Physics 1 SC423
+AP Physics 1

+Grade Levels:

+Course Length:

+SC423

-Grade Levels: 10, 11, 12
+10, 11, 12

-Course Length: Year, 1 Period
+Year, 1 Period

-Credit: 1.00 Physical or Advanced Science

-1.25 Weighted grade

 Recommended: Successful completion of Algebra 2

 or concurrent enrollment

-Approximate Cost: \$24 course fee; \$94 AP test (optional)

 Advanced Placement (AP) courses are designed to parallel the rigor of an introductory college course.
 AP Physics 1 is an algebra-based advanced first-year Physics course.
 Students explore topics such as kinematics, dynamics, circular motion and gravitation, energy, momentum, simple harmonic motion, torque and rotational motion, electric charge and force, DC circuits, mechanical waves, and sound.
 A significant portion of the course focuses on designing and conducting inquiry-based laboratory investigations to solve problems through first-hand observations, data collection, analysis and interpretation.
 AP Physics 1 requires a solid understanding of algebra, geometry, and trigonometric functions to understand major concepts.
 A graphing calculator is recommended.
 Students cannot receive credit for both Physics or Honors Physics, as well as AP Physics 1.